namandhanopiya2003/Spam-mail-detection/SPAM_MAIL_DETECTION_SYSTEM/README.md

 ## ✨ SAMPLE OUTPUT ==>

 📩 Message: Win a brand new iPhone for just $1.
+Claim now<br>
-Claim now 🔍 Prediction: Spam (99.98% confidence)
+🔍 Prediction: Spam (99.98% confidence)

-📩 Message: I will meet you in office.
+📩 Message: I will meet you in office.<br>
 🔍 Prediction: Not Spam (99.97% confidence)

 ---